Workaround for when a site won't open and displays "Unsupported protocol is being used"

 ERR_SSL_VERSION_OR_CIPHER_MISMATCH

-, it's possible that the SSL/TLS version you're using isn't permitted.
+, it's possible that the SSL/TLS version you're using is not permitted.

-Simply put, SSL/TLS is a protocol that encrypts data when accessing a website to ensure secure data exchange.
-Since
+Simply put, SSL/TLS is a protocol that encrypts data when you access a website, ensuring secure data exchange.

-We won't go into too much detail in this article, but this protocol, which was originally implemented under the name SSL, has known vulnerabilities .
+While this article won't go into too much detail, this protocol, originally implemented under the name SSL,has known vulnerabilities.

-This history has repeated itself, and now the protocol in use is TLS, an advanced version of SSL.
+This history has repeated itself, and now the TLS protocol, a more advanced version of SSL, is primarily used.

-TLS currently exists in versions 1.0 to 1.3, but 1.3 is relatively new, so 1.2 is currently the mainstream.
-Other protocols
+TLS currently exists in versions 1.0 through 1.3, but since 1.3 is relatively new, 1.2 is currently the mainstream.

-such as QUIC and HTTP/3 have also emerged, but we'll talk about that another time...
+Other protocols like QUIC and HTTP/3 have emerged, but we'll discuss those another time...

-(As an aside, "SSL" is still more commonly used than TLS in spoken language, even though it's not used.
-It's interesting how names remnants exist.)
+(As an aside, in spoken language, "SSL" is still more common than TLS, even though it's not used anymore.
+It's interesting how legacy things change.)

 SSL/TLS support for major browsers